How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 - Customize the partner portal/PRM experience

-- Manufacturer develops internal/external authentic relationship with channel partner
+- Develop an internal/external authentic relationship with channel partner

-- Helps create product demand and carry out incentive opportunities
+- Help create product demand and carry out incentive opportunities

-- Onboarding must not solely involve automation; physically help partners onboard so that you can automate future processes; this is where relationships are truly developed
+- Your onboarding should not solely involve automation.
+The process should physically help partners onboard so that you can automate future processes.
+This is where relationships are truly developed

 How do you approach partner recruitment?

-Typically, manufacturers will opt for one of these two strategies:
+Typically, businesses will opt for one of these two strategies:

 - Passive Partner Recruitment